 This might be one the stupidest articles you’ve ever read.
 My apologies for that.
-A while ago – about four months – I decided to start smoking.
+Four months ago, I decided to start smoking.
 Why?
 I don’t know.
-Probably a combination of factors: I was intensively watching Californication - a series I find entertaining – in which Hank Moody is smoking.
-Although it is sad to admit, it might be that this observation has been a contributing factor to my curiosity of why it is people grab to cigarettes.
-Also, I’ve always been wondering about the question whether smoking is primarily a physiological addiction (an addiction of the body) or a psychological one (an addiction of the mind).
-I couldn’t understand why less than 25% of the people succeed in stopping smoking.
+Probably a combination of factors: I was intensively watching Californication in which the main character (Hank Moody) smokes.
+Although it is sad to admit, it might be that watching him smoke sparked my curiosity about why it is people grab to a cigarette.
+Also, I have always been wondering whether smoking is primarily a physiological addiction (an addiction of the body) or a psychological one (an addiction of the mind).
+I could never understand why less than 25% of those who want to quit smoking, actually manage to quit.
 I always thought: if you want to stop, then you can stop, right?
-I mean: if you want to stop traveling by car, you can just stop it, and take the bike or bus, right?
-So that’s why I took up the cigarette and starting my journey of addiction.
+I mean: if you want to stop travelling by car, you can just stop taking the car, right?
+So given these utterly ‘rational’ considerations, I decided to take up the cigarette, and start my journey of addiction.

-Now, four months later, I decided to stop.
-My little “experiment” has provided me with the information I was looking for.
-I’ve experienced what it is that makes you want to light up a cigarette.
-And what I can say, from my experience, it is not so much a physiological as it is a psychological addiction.
-It is the feeling of allowing yourself a break from what it is that you’re doing.
-Also, the habit of smoking a cigarette every morning in your “morning walk” gives you a clear indication that the day took off, a feeling as if the referee has blown its whistle and the match has started.
+Now, four months later, I have decided to stop.
+My little ‘experiment’ has provided me with the information I was looking for.
+I experienced what it is that makes you want to light up a cigarette.
+And, what I can say, it is more of a psychological addiction than a physiological addiction.
+It is the feeling of allowing yourself a break from what it is that you are doing.
+Also, the habit of smoking a cigarette every morning during your “morning walk” gives you a clear signal that the day took off; a feeling as if the referee blew his whistle and the match has started.

-However, there are also physiological impulses making you want to grab a cigarette.
-For those of you that drink coffee – which there are likely to be more than there are smokers – it’s comparable to that longing for a cup of coffee to get the energy you need to get through the day.
-And, as it is with drinking coffee, the first cigarette/cup of coffee gives the relative biggest “boost”, the relative biggest satisfaction in calming down your longing for nicotine/caffeine.
+However, I must admit that there are also physiological factors that make you want to grab a cigarette.
+In case you drink coffee (which is more likely than that you smoke), you can compare it to that longing for a cup of coffee to give your the energy you need to get through the day.
+And, as with drinking coffee, the first cigarette/cup of coffee gives the relative biggest ‘boost'; the relative biggest satisfaction in calming down your longing for nicotine/caffeine.

-I’m not sure whether I’m truly addicted.
-I can only tell what I feel, and that’s what I’ve described above.
-And – since I’ve been drinking (much) coffee for the last couple of years, and I most certainly know that I feel the need for coffee when it’s not around – I think my smoking adventure will have likewise effects.
-Probably I’ll keep (for a while) having that same longing for cigarettes as I have for coffee.
-Probably it will be both a psychological and physiological impulse I’ll have to resist, and I’m curious which one will be toughest.
-From my “coffee experience” I can say that – for me – the physiological need has been at least just as profound as the psychological one.
-I hope it’s not the same with cigarettes, but I’m curious to find out.
+I’m not sure whether I have become truly addicted to cigarettes.
+I can only tell how I feel, and that’s what I’ve described above.
+And – since I’ve been drinking (much) coffee for the last couple of years, and I have a hard time not drinking coffee – I think my smoking adventure will have likewise effects.
+Probably, even though I ‘quitted’, I’ll keep (at least for a while) on having that same longing for cigarettes as I have for coffee.
+I wonder which impulses will be tougher to handle when quitting smoking; the psychological or the physiological.
+I am curious, and a little anxious, to find out.